ZichengMa/CrimeMapUIUC/doc/DatabaseDesign.md

 <img src="imgs\QUERY2_index_MaxDanger.jpg" style="zoom:80%;" />

-Finally, we add index on Frequency on table Street.
+Finally, we add index on Frequency on table Street, because Frequency also plays a role in join and filter, and the number of Frequency is huge.
 We find out that the cost of filter decrease from 107.04 to 50.87.
 This is because the number of frequency in Street is large, so adding index to this column can speed up the query.

 ```sql
 create index index_freq on Crime_Map.Street (Frequency);